-Dean Atta, Creative Future Writers’ Award: What is a writer in residence?
+Dean Atta and Jade Cuttle, Creative Future Writers’ Award: What Is a Writer in Residence?

-Literary agents have a longstanding reputation as dealmakers who focus on the bottom line.
-These days, publishing is changing and authors have more direct access to publishers than ever before.
-What can an agent offer?
-Julia Kingsford talks through what literary agents actually do and the enormous value they can bring to your career as a writer
+Agent Julia Kingsford talks through what literary agents actually do and the enormous value they can bring to your career as a writer.

 Bobby Nayyar, Spread the Word: Why aren’t you writing?

 Spread the Word’s programme manager Bobby Nayyar offers some practical advice on how to keep writing, and an overview of the opportunities the organisation offers.

 Shereen Tadros, SI Leeds Prize: In It to Win It